 After treatment in the Biofor, effluent is additionally chlorinated prior to being discharged to the outfall pipe.
-TNSA has an additional 500-gallon tank available for finalizing effluent chlorination at this operative point of the facility, prior to its discharge to the plants outfall.
+TNSA has an additional 500-gallon tank available for finalizing effluent chlorination at this operative point of the facility, before discharging to the plants outfall.

 Chlorine residual in effluent is monitored with nine grab samples per day.
-Effluent bacterial testing is performed year round with one sample taken per day at a tap located at the final leg before the discharge flow goes out to the ocean.
+Effluent bacterial testing is performed year round with one sample taken per day at a tap located at the final leg of plant processes, preceding discharge to the ocean.